Creating a package

 The default target directory depends on whether you’re already in a TinyCld workspace:

-- Attach mode — if your current directory has a
+- Attach mode — if your current directory is a workspace root (its

 You can always override the auto-detection with --target ./somewhere-else.